ninckblokje/payara-hackaton-school-management-system-micro/README.md

 To run the project from a Docker container: `docker run -p 8080:8080 -p 8181:8181 ninckblokje/school-management-system-micro`

-The UI is either availabe on http://localhost:8080 or a development version can be started in the directory `src/main/frontend` with the command: `npm run dev`
+The UI is either availabe on http://localhost:8080 (use Chrome) or a development version can be started in the directory `src/main/frontend` with the command: `npm run dev`

+The OpenAPI spec is available on https://localhost:8181/openapi